songyandong/documentation/sdk/Nodejs.md

 ## Properties

 ### possPath[string]
-The path of the POSS executable.
+The path of the PPIO executable.

 ### runningDaemonPort[number]
 The RPC port that the current running daemon is listening.
 If you create a Poss instance with `rpcport` option, that port will be set to this property.
 When starting daemon, if `runningDaemonPort` is not `0`, POSS daemon will not be started for there is already a daemon running.
 And [stopping a daemon](#stop-the-daemon) will set `runningDaemonPort` to 0.